 The concept arose as a necessary discussion early in the pandemic.
-In recent months, with the pandemic getting worse, then better, and then worse again, the concept has spread like wildfire.
+In recent months, with the pandemic getting worse, and then better, and then worse again, the concept has spread like wildfire.
 Many states are getting closer and closer to giving it a shot.
+Some virtual trials have actually happened - with mixed results.

 To be sure, most trial lawyers shudder at this idea.
 From a practical sense, a virtual jury trial is the antithesis of a traditional jury trial.

-As cliché as it may sound, human connection is what makes trial law trial law: any trial lawyer will tell you it is absolutely essential to connect with jurors, to look a juror in their eyes, to learn to gauge - just by the feeling in the courtroom - whether your case is resonating.
+As cliche as it may sound, human connection is what makes trial law trial law: Any trial lawyer will tell you that it is absolutely essential to connect with jurors, to look a juror in his or her eyes, to learn to gauge - just by the feeling in the courtroom - whether your case is resonating.

 In-person interaction is a necessary component of all of that.
-Most trial lawyers believe taking that connection away and replacing it with a webcam will fundamentally change the craft.
+And most trial lawyers believe that taking that connection away and replacing it with a webcam will fundamentally change the craft.

-But if our new, 2020 world has taught us anything it's that we better learn to get comfortable with fundamental change.
+But if our new 2020 world has taught us anything, it's that we better learn to get comfortable with fundamental change.

-What we intend to do here is not to jump to the immediate conclusion that virtual trial practice marks the end of trial practice as we know it, but to lay out what we see as the pros and cons of our potential new world.
-We do not know where we go from there we're certain the more we, as trial lawyers, talk about the issue, the closer we'll get to a solution that is both mindful of health and safety and that preserves the rights of those seeking justice through the courts.
+So what we intend to do here is not to jump to the immediate conclusion that virtual trial practice marks the end of trial practice as we know it, but to lay out what we see as the pros and cons of our potential new world.
+We do not know where we go from there.

+But we're certain that the more that we, as trial lawyers, talk about the issue, the closer we'll get to a solution that is both mindful of health and safety and that preserves the rights of those seeking justice through the courts.